K3E9X/CyberGeneratedNews/README.md

-# Evil Corporate – Autonomous Cybersecurity Briefings
+# Agent LLM Reporter – Autonomous Cybersecurity Briefings

-Evil Corporate is an autonomous workflow that collects the latest cybersecurity headlines, summarises them with an LLM, and publishes a dark, minimalist brief on GitHub Pages.
+Agent LLM Reporter is an autonomous workflow that collects the latest cybersecurity headlines, summarises them with an LLM, and publishes a dark, minimalist brief on GitHub Pages.